DJSeb/kernel-shark-sebanek-gh-mirror/Devlog.md

 Topology configs are now destroyed upon opening a new trace file (which is the only way to destroy data streams except exiting).

+...

+Absolutely final work today was cleaning up some code, introducing static functions and a few member functions, etc. and deleting NUMA TV's presence from the GL Widget, which has been declared as forbidden grounds, as its behaviour is far too unpredictable.

 Goals:

 - Pick a visualisation of the topology